jttyeung/jttyeung.github.io/_posts/2017-06-01-raspberry-pi-vpn-setup.md

 Step 5: Forward your Pi's VPN port on your router by adding port forwarding in your router's configuration settings.

 Step 6: Create a client key.
-You can name it whatever you'd like, but be sure the password is strong.
+(One per device, so if a device ever gets stolen you can revoke access easily and still continue to use your VPN.)
+You can name the client whatever you'd like, but be sure the password is strong.
 This will create a .opvn file that you will need to transfer to the computer(s) that need VPN access.

 Step 7: Transfer the .opvn file from the <kbd>/home/pi/ovpns</kbd> directory of your Pi to your local computer(s).
 You can do this with [Filezilla][filezilla] to [transfer via SFTP][sftp].
+If you're transferring to an iOS device (iPhone, iPad), download [OpenVPN Connect][openvpn] from the iTunes Store.
+Then connect your device to iTunes, go to Apps in your device, scroll to the bottom to select OpenVPN, and drop your .opvn file into the OpenVPN Documents.

 Step 8: Download and install [Tunnelblick][tunnelblick] VPN Client for MacOSX.
+For iOS, open the OpenVPN app, and you should see the name of your VPN host there.
+Click the add button to add the configuration.

 Step 9: Double-click the .opvn file, which will open Tunnelblick to install the VPN configuration.
-Connect to the VPN tunnel.
-Running this command on your Pi should show the device connected:
+For all devices: connect to the VPN tunnel using the password you created earlier.
+Give it a minute or so, then running this command on your Pi should show the device(s) connected:

 ```
 $ pivpn clients